-The amount of rent and interest Land Advisers pays to us (as the parent-landlord) will not be qualifying income for purposes of certain of our REIT tests; however, we do not expect such amounts to be at a level where we are at risk of not qualifying as a REIT.
-In addition, any taxable income generated by Land Advisers (whose operations are consolidated within our financial statements) will be subject to corporate-level income taxes without the benefit of the deduction for dividends paid.
+The amount of rent and interest owed to us (as the parent-landlord) by Land Advisers is not qualifying income for purposes of certain of our REIT tests; however, such amounts are not expected to be at a level where we are at risk of not qualifying as a REIT.
+In addition, any taxable income generated by Land Advisers (whose operations are consolidated within our financial statements) are subject to corporate-level income taxes without the benefit of the deduction for dividends paid.